EQWorks/eqworks.github.io/README.md

 ---

+# Forms

+This project uses [Formspree](https://formspree.io/) to handle form submissions.

+---

 ## Development

+This website was built using the [Next.js](https://nextjs.org/) framework.

+Next.js is built around the concept of pages.
+A page is a [React Component](https://reactjs.org/docs/components-and-props.html) exported from a `.js`, `.jsx`, `.ts`, or `.tsx` file in the pages directory.

 1. Ensure your environment has [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en/), and [npm](https://www.npmjs.com/) installed.
 2. Clone repository, run `git clone https://github.com/EQWorks/cs-company-website.git`.